 Do you have a décor theme?
 It actually doesn’t matter if you haven’t settled on a theme, as your save the date isn’t required to match your layout or palette for the wedding.
 Make the save the date clear, noting basic details and include anything sweet or personal to the two of you.
 It’s that simple!

-For more tips, discover the design differences between wedding invitations and save the dates, find out what information should go on your save-the-date card, and learn what to decide in the first few days of wedding planning.
+For more tips, discover the design differences between wedding invitations and save the dates, view amazing customizable save the date cards, find out what information should go on your save-the-date card, and learn what to decide in the first few days of wedding planning.